nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Alternative 1:** Retrieve the respective `Product` within the parser.
     * Pros: Easy solution.
-    * Cons: Allows the parser to interact with model and logic, which also increases coupling.
+    * Cons: Allows the parser to interact with model and logic, and increases coupling.

       &nbsp;

 * **Alternative 2:** Create command object with each field as a parameter.
     * Pros: Easy solution.
-    * Cons:
-        * Complicates the `AddItemCommand` constructor and requires modification of constructor signature whenever there are updates to `Item` fields.
+    * Cons: Complicates the `AddItemCommand` constructor and requires modification of constructor signature whenever there are updates to `Item` fields.
-        * If more commands that have the same issue are implemented, the amount of modification will increase.

       &nbsp;